 14. Don’t miss the boat!

-This might seem like a no-brainer, but people do miss the ship and usually it’s because they got held up in traffic or didn’t make it back from their own time exploring.
+Despite all the warnings, people miss the ship alarminly regularly and usually it’s because they got held up in traffic or didn’t make it back from their own time exploring.
 It actually almost happened to us as the bus was super late back from a private tour, and the ship was phoning us!

 I can’t imagine how I’d figure out what to do actually as your passport will be sailing away with the ship.